LICK OBSERVATORY IS NOW OPEN TO THE PUBLIC!

 https://spg.ucolick.org/cgi-bin/ShaneTAC/login.cgi

-• Program or Course Title
+• Program or course title

-• Brief course or program description (1-2 paragraphs)
+• Brief course description (1-2 paragraphs)

 Graduate Student Applications: Graduate students are eligible to apply for 3-m observing time.
 A letter must accompany each proposal from the faculty sponsor stating the student is qualified to carry out the project.
 Please email the letter to gcoolidge@ucolick.org, and be sure the subject line says “Graduate Student Shane Proposal.”